k9mail/k9mail.app/_posts/2017-05-05-Google Summer of Code 2017 Projects.md

 further work on moving messages between different accounts, improvements to server-side search, and better handling for subfolders and namespaces.

+We had a large number of applicants, but could only pick two due to our limited mentoring resources.
+A huge thanks to everyone who applied and made the competition strong!

 We are looking forward to a great summer and successful projects!

  \- The K-9 Team